OUR VIEW: Juneteenth an important entryway to understand

 But to fulfill that lofty goal, Americans also must be vigilant about acknowledging when we've stepped outside what is right and fair.
 There is no shame in righting a wrong and no shame in marking that a wrong has been corrected.

-Monday, June 19, is the official federal holiday, also celebrated in most states.
+Monday, June 19, is the official federal holiday of Juneteenth, which is also celebrated in most states.
 Juneteenth celebrates the liberation of African Americans from slavery in the U.S. While President Abraham Lincoln issued the Emancipation Proclamation on January 1, 1863, it was on June 19, 1865, that the news was delivered to Texas, informing 250,000 slaves of their freedom.

 The 13th Amendment ended one of the worst atrocities in this country’s history.
 It deserves a national celebration.
 Much of America’s Black history has been misstated or distorted.
 Juneteenth is a step toward trying to redress that concern.